surebert/monitor-http-status/Readme.md

 ```

 Now you could use it as a service script for init, upstart or systemd

 ```
 /usr/local/bin/monitor-http-status.phar -v -l=/var/log/somepath -e=some@email.com -u=https://somesite.com,https://some-other.com
 ```

+There is an exmaple init.d service script in examples/sysv/etc/init.d/monitor-http-status
 # Making your own custom notifier, you could use custom events, PSR3 loggers etc

 Then copy the following code into monitor.php